-- Effective after ratification: 3.0% across-the-board increase to the RN2 scale; - Effective July 1, 2016: 3.0% across-the-board increase to the RN2 scale; - In addition, effective the first available pay period after ratification, additional pay at step 30 at a 3% increment on the RN2 pay range will be added as delineated in Appendix II. - The RN 3 scale shall be amended to reflect 8% above the RN 2 scale at each step of the wage scale throughout the life of this Agreement. - 9.2 Recognition for Past Experience.
+- A. Effective July 1, 2017, each classification represented by the Union will continue to be assigned to the same Pay Table and Salary Range as it was assigned on June 30, 2017.
+Effective July 1, 2017, each employee will continue to be assigned to the same Salary Range and Step that he or she was assigned on June 30, 2017 unless otherwise agreed.
+Employees who are paid above the maximum for their range on June 30, 2017 will continue to be paid above the maximum range on July 1, 2017 unless otherwise agreed. - B. Effective July 1, 2017, all Salary Ranges described in Section A above will be increased by two percent (2%).
+This increase will be based upon the salary schedule in effect on June 30, 2017. - C. Effective July 1, 2018, all Salary Ranges described in Section A above will be increased by an additional two percent (2%).
+This increase will be based upon the salary schedule in effect on June 30, 2018. - D. Effective January 1, 2019, all Salary Ranges described in Section A above will be increased by an additional two percent (2%).
+This increase will be based upon the salary schedule in effect on December 31, 2018. - The RN 3 scale shall be amended to reflect 8% above the RN 2 scale at each step of the wage scale throughout the life of this Agreement. - 9.2 Recognition for Past Experience.
 All RNs hired during the term of this Agreement shall be given full credit (year for year) for continuous recent experience when placed on the wage scale.
 For the purpose of this section, continuous recent experience as a registered nurse shall be defined as clinical nursing experience in an accredited hospital or skilled nursing facility (including temporary employment with an employer) without a break in nursing experience that would reduce the level of nursing skills in the opinion of the Employer. - 9.3 Changes in Market Conditions.
 If market conditions for RNs change such that the Medical Center determines that an upward adjustment in one or more economic areas is essential to maintain competitiveness, the Association will be given at least thirty (30) days' notice, in advance of the implementation date, to discuss the reason for the adjustment.